SuperAssassin47/Xentrax-Community-Edition-/README.md

 # Future Optimizations

 In future updates, I will plan on evolving the neural engine to make the experience better for all of you.
+I will also aim on optimising the performance so that it can effectively block nefarious datagrams before it hits the main Firewall.